 - Member, Peer Review College

 - Statistical Advisor, Journal of Family Therapy

 - Editor, British Journal of Mathematical and Statistical Psychology (2007-2012; Consultant Editor, 2013 -2018))

 Sponsors and collaborators

 - Professor Steve Payne (Bath)

-Thom's work has been supported by ESRC, HEFCE, EPSRC, BECTA and the EU Commission.
+Thom's work has been supported by a number of funders including ESRC, HEFCE, EPSRC, BECTA and the European Commission.

 - Spatial cognition

 - Person perception